ufrgs-hyman/meican/docs/guide/installation-centos.md

 ####2.
 Setup database

-If this is not a Upgrade, you must create a database.
+If this is not an Upgrade, you must create a database.
 The fast method is via command line.

 ```
 mysql -u #user# -p